neurogenetics/LRRK2_conditional_v3/README.md

 n
 ```

+#### Subset each cohort due to potentially overlapping sample names

 ```
-### Then subset each cohort due to potentially overlapping sample names

 cd /data/LNG/Julie/Julie_LRRK2_Condi

 #keep the header so that you can add it to each separate file